 Dinner: A traditional, Old South Christmas dinner will be at the hotel, featuring Chef Lynn Johnson who teaches recipes and cooking techniques.

 Evening: During the dinner, Chef Lynn Johnson, who trained under Wolfgang Puck of California, will conduct an interactive cooking class that features three courses of traditional Christmas foods in the Deep South.
 Road Scholars will enjoy eating the foods they have watched being prepared by the chef and fellow Road Scholars.
 Chef Lynn will discuss recipes, history of the foods, and cooking techniques.
 Souvenir recipes will be distributed.

 Breakfast: A buffet breakfast is served beginning at 6:30 a.m. in the hotel dining room.

 Morning: Programs about Natchez history and architecture and decorative arts by two highly regarded professionals.
-Attend a concert of classical music at Trinity Episcopal Church, an Advent highlight.
+Attend a concert of seasonal music at Trinity Episcopal Church.

 Lunch: Lunch will be at Magnolia Hall, the last mansion built before the Civil War.
 A guided visit of the mansion follows the buffet luncheon.

 Afternoon: Stroll along the historic downtown streets with a history buff.
 Visit historic Rosalie (1822), a National Historic Landmark mansion in downtown Natchez, decorated for the holidays.
 Wind up the afternoon with a complimentary glass of wine at the hotel.

 Dinner: Dinner is on your own in one of Natchez's many renowned restaurants.
 Pick from top-rated, high quality cuisine and wine to down-home comfort food, all delicious.
 Road Scholar staff will assist with recommendations.